LeanerCloud/AutoSpotting/FAQ.md

 ### Individuals and non-profits

-- can use the official pre-built binaries free of charge forever on any number of AWS accounts.
+- can use the evaluation binaries indefinitely on any number of AWS accounts for a small monthly fee of $1.
 - limited, best-effort community support.

 ### For-profit companies

-- can use the official pre-built binaries for up to two weeks since first installed.
+- can use the evaluation binaries for up to two weeks since first installed.
 - limited, best-effort community support.
 - can license them for longer term by becoming code contributors or Patreon